dnielgonzlz/SimpleFrustration/README.md

 ### Players Package
 - **Player**: Represents a player with position and movement
+- **PlayerColor**: Value Object for the Color of the player (being completely honest, I still don't quite understand the practical usage of Value Objects but it was the only thing I could think of to make into a Value Object)
 - **PlayerManager**: Manages all players and turn order

 ### Rules Package